Phosphate Pits Florida

 Hamilton County Phosphate Pits Fishing

 The phosphate that’s dug from these pits is shipped around the world to use as fertilizer.
 The residual phosphate that’s left behind after the mining process fertilizes the ecosystem in the pit once it fills with water.
-This fertilizing effect makes it, so phosphate pits are usually much more productive than natural lakes.
+This fertilizing effect makes it so phosphate pits Florida are usually much more productive than natural lakes.
 They are known to have higher than average growth rates for the local largemouth bass and other resident fish.

 Eagle Lake (200 acres) is old and very fertile.
-Steep sides, a maze of narrow cuts with points and sand bars and cattails in the coves characterize the lake.
+Steep sides, a maze of narrow cuts with points and sand bars, and cattails in the coves characterize the lake.
 No concrete boat ramps exist at Eagle lake.
 Largemouth bass fishing is best in spring; bluegill, redear sunfish, and brown bullhead catfish are best in the summer; black crappie and stocked sunshine bass are best in fall and winter.

 Hamilton Phosphate Pits, Eagle Lake produces the fastest sunshine bass growth in this region.
 Fish up to 8 pounds have been reported at only 23 months of age.
 Trolling motors only may be operated on Eagle Lake, although gasoline motors may be attached to the boat.

 Lang lake has topped out coontail and hydrilla with sun-baked filamentous algae mats choking it.
 Ideal water levels are about four feet down, and two proposed solar-powered bottom-up aeration systems have been nixed.
 Spring fishing generally supports poor numbers of sportfish but an outstanding brown bullhead population.
-These fish will likely be very hungry and should make for some enjoyable early morning and late afternoon fishing.
+These fish will likely be starving and should make for enjoyable early morning and late afternoon fishing.
 For peace of mind at the ramp, a 4×4 is always a safe bet as Hamilton Phosphate Pits is not responsible for the outcome.

-Special quality regulations are in effect on Lang Lake: largemouth bass – minimum size 18 inches; black crappie – minimum size 10 inches.
+Special quality regulations are in effect Phosphate Pits Florida on Lang Lake: largemouth bass – minimum size 18 inches; black crappie – minimum size 10 inches.
 Note: The daily bag limits for bass – only one over 22 inches; crappie – 25 fish per day and panfish – 20 fish per day remain unchanged.

-Tips For Fishing The Pits
+Tips For Fishing Phosphate Pits Florida

 Many lily pads gather along the edges where the water is usually six to eight feet deep.
-Anglers often have the most luck when working a Texas-rigged soft plastic slowly through these lily pads.
+Anglers often have the most luck when slowly working a Texas-rigged soft plastic through these lily pads.
 Unfortunately, topwaters aren’t as effective here as many largemouth bass will hold to structure on the bottom and aren’t willing to come up to the surface for it.

 Public Boat Access is located off Hwy.
 27. Access to the lake is through a dirt road.